wakib1004/devops-learning/aws/projects/assignment-2-application-load-balancer/README.md

 Once the Application Load Balancer has finished provisioning, copy its **DNS name** and open the DNS name in your web browser.

-Make sure that the request is sent using HTTP if the browser defaults to HTTPS
+Ensure the request uses HTTP rather than HTTPS if the browser automatically redirects to HTTPS.

 Refresh the page several times and you should see the response alternate between: